 Multiple Grade 1 winner and millionaire Pioneerof the Nile has all the makings of a top sire.
 He is the leading money-winning son of Empire Maker, out of a stakes-winning/multiple Graded stakes producer, and from the family of top sire In Reality.

 Pioneerof the Nile is off to a super start as a sire.
-He is not only America's leading second crop sire - including TWO top Triple Crown prospects - but his sales progeny and in-foal mares remain highly sought-after.
+He is not only America's leading second crop sire by far, but he sired Derby, Preakness AND Belmont contenders, and his sales progeny and in-foal mares remain highly sought-after.
 A roster of his accomplishments includes:

-- Only stallion in his siring crop to sire two Graded stakes-winning colts
+- The only stallion in his crop to sire Derby, Preakness and Belmont contenders

 - Leading Sire in his crop by 2013 yearling average - $97,514